 October 22, 1983 -- Al Jensen made 32 saves in Washington's 4-1 home win.
 Mike Gartner scored the go-ahead goal in the first period.
 The Caps added two PPGs and a SHG.

-December 26, 1983 --Tim Kerr and Ilkka Sinisalo scored within 44 seconds late in the third period lifting the Flyers to a 5-4 road win.
-Sinisalo's GWG came on a breakaway with 4:36 to play.
-Rick MacLeish (1-1-2) had two points.
+December 26, 1983 -- The Flyers overcame a late 4-3 deficit when Tim Kerr and Ilkka Sinisalo scored within 44 seconds in a 5-4 road win.
+Sinisalo scored on a breakaway with 4:36 to play.
 Washington trailed 3-1 after one but went ahead 4-3 with 8:22 remaining on a Bobby Gould goal.
-Ray Allison was hooked by Gaeten Duchesne and suffered a broken ankle after he slid into a goalpost, and was out until late February; the two fought in the opening period.
+Ray Allison broke his ankle after being hooked by Gaeten Duchesne sliding into a goalpost, missed most of the season and never regained his pre-injury form the rest of his career.

-January 8, 1984 -- Bengt Gustafsson scored five goals off Pelle Lindbergh in the Capitals' 7-1 win at Philly.
+January 8, 1984 -- Bengt Gustafsson scored five goals off Pelle Lindbergh in the Capitals' 7-1 victory in the Spectrum.
 Mike Gartner had three assists and Al Jensen made 26 saves for Washington.
 Darryl Sittler played in his 1,000th NHL game.
 Dave Poulin gave Philly a 1-0 lead.
 Ron Sutter beat David Shand in a spirited fight.

 April 1, 1984 -- In the season finale to determine home ice advantage for the upcoming series, Washington won 4-1 in Philly.
 Bobby Carpenter made it 1-0 and the Caps led the remainder of the game.
 Bob Froese made 34 saves in the loss.